WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 1. Creation of an app or website with Authentication and Login of users.
 2. Allow users to form groups.
-3. Use any Gen AI API preferably gemini to generate an itinerary based on the inputs like destination and dates of travel.
+3. Use any Gen AI API preferably Gemini to generate an itinerary based on the inputs like destination and dates of travel.
 4. Allow the group members to Edit the Itinerary.
 5. Update the Itinerary to the Google Calendars of the members.